joekleinsorge/blog/content/about.md

 ## Why make this website?

 This blog is a way for me to [show my work in public](https://medium.com/low-pass-filter/show-your-work-39e6466c4273), along with give back to the community of bloggers that I've leveraged in the past.
-Hopefully my mistakes and issues I've run into can help you out.
+Hopefully my mistakes and the issues I've run into can help you out.

 ## Occupation